-It's been months since the announcement of Android 7.0 Nougat, but now – finally – the official public release is out, meaning you can update to it without jumping through too many hoops.
-Or at least you can if you happen to own one of the few devices that Android Nougat is initially launching on.
+Android 7.0 Nougat has been released, and it's now available for many devices, meaning you can update to it without jumping through too many hoops.
+Or at least you can if you happen to own one of the devices that Android Nougat has launched on.
 These include the Nexus 6, Nexus 5X, Nexus 6P, Nexus 9, Nexus Player, Google Pixel C and Android One devices.

 If your phone or tablet isn't among them, keep an eye on our Android Nougat release date article for the latest information about when you're likely to get the update.
 Generally speaking, the newer and more high-profile your device is, the sooner you're likely to get a taste of Nougat.